WebauthnWorks/CTAP2.1-Migration-Guide/AuthenticatorBioEnrollment.md

 REQUEST: 0x09a50101020103a103192710040205784064313665333565613535336430633933613461376361633765663338303163653162613338366533386164353537666232396236336430626565386265373963
 ```
-6.
+7. Authenticator follows process:
-- Authenticator cancels any unfinished ongoing enrollment.
+	1. Authenticator cancels any unfinished ongoing enrollment.

-- Authenticator generates templateId for new enrollment.
+	2. Authenticator generates templateId for new enrollment.

-- Authenticator sends the command to the sensor to capture the sample.
+	3. Authenticator sends the command to the sensor to capture the sample.

-- Authenticator returns authenticatorBioEnrollment response with following parameters
+	4. Authenticator returns authenticatorBioEnrollment response with following parameters

 ```
 templateId 		: 0x04 // template identifier of the new template being enrolled.